gselander/pq-suites/draft-spm-lake-pqsuites.md

 The cipher suites defined in {{RFC9528}} rely on Elliptic Curve Cryptography (ECC) for key exchange and authentication, which would be broken by a Cryptographically Relevant Quantum Computer (CRQC).
 In contrast, the cipher suites specified in this document use the quantum-resistant algorithms ML-KEM for key exchange and ML-DSA for authentication.
 When used with Method 0 from {{RFC9528}}, where both the Initiator and Responder authenticate using digital signatures, or with the PSK method defined in {{I-D.ietf-lake-edhoc-psk}}, these cipher suites preserve the same security properties even in the presence of a quantum-capable adversary.

-Security considerations of ML-KEM are discussed in {{I-D.fluhrer-cfrg-ml-kem-security-considerations}}.
+Security considerations of ML-KEM are discussed in {{I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.

 # Privacy Considerations